xcore/sc_dsp_filters/_sources/asrc.txt

 ...........

 The Asynchronous Sample Rate converter is capable of deleting or inserting samples in arbitrary places in the input stream.
-This operation introduces harmoic distortion, but can be used when two asynchronous clocks provide data that must be kept in sync.
+This operation can be used when an incoming signal has to be synchronised with a local clock.
+By nature this operation introduces harmonic distortion that can be minimised by setting the filter to a high upsampling rate and high order.

 API
 ---